-Challenge Detail of challenge Challenge Detail of challenge number 1 Attendance Although attendance in the 2021-22 academic year was above national average for 50% of the DfE data capture points for special schools, it is still not good enough.
-2021-22 whole school attendance was 82.9% 2 Friendships (Restorative Practice) Data and observations show that some children struggle to form meaningful relationships with their peers leading to heightened anxieties and dysregulated behaviours.
+Challenge number Detail of challenge 1 Attendance Attendance continues to be a challenge for pupils at special school, and whilst we have implemented a number of initiatives, last year's attendance of 78% and year to date attendance of 81% (Nov 23) remains below the national average of 84%.
+Improving the attendance of all pupils remains a high priority and is detailed within the school improvement plan.
+2 Friendships (Restorative Practice) Data and observations show that some children struggle to form meaningful relationships with their peers leading to heightened anxieties and dysregulated behaviours.
 In particular pupils struggle to rebuild relationships when there has been a disagreement or a breakdown.
 3 Literacy & numeracy Intergenerational trauma and disadvantage means that not all pupils have grown up in vocabulary or text rich environments.
 Poor attendance in previous schools has then exasperated gaps in knowledge, which leads to embarrassment in the classroom and a reluctance to engage.
 Parents' negative perceptions of education and the value of external support are passed to pupils.
-4 Extracurricular Opportunities By the secondary phase very few of our disadvantaged pupils access positive, adult lead activities outside of school.
+4 Extracurricular Opportunities By the secondary phase, very few of our disadvantaged pupils access positive, adult-lead activities outside of school.
 Instead they seek peer validation and acceptance via antisocial behaviour, inappropriate peer groups and, on occasions, gang-related activity.